cannmirror/pto-isa/docs/isa/TTRANS.md

 ## Math Interpretation

-For a 2D tile, conceptually:
+For a 2D tile, over the effective transpose domain:

 $$ \mathrm{dst}_{i,j} = \mathrm{src}_{j,i} $$

-Exact shape/layout constraints depend on the target.
+Exact shape/layout and the transpose domain depend on the target (see Constraints).

 ## Assembly Syntax